 Due to the complexities of this area it is essential that you seek proper professional advice

-There’s one loophole in the Buy-to-let tax rule; it does not apply to businesses.
-Limited companies are not affected by the new rules that came into force from April 2017.
-Interest for limited companies is classed as a business expense and fully deductible against income.
+The buy-to-let tax rule doesn’t apply to businesses.
+That is why limited companies are not affected by the new rules that came into force from April 2017.
+Interest for limited companies is classed as a business expense and is fully deductible against income tax.

-Will there be costs involved with setting up a company?
+Are there costs involved with setting-up a company?

 What else needs to be considered when setting up a company?